-BuzzSumo offers both free and paid tools to help you mine top-ranking SERP results for winning content ideas.
+BuzzSumo offers both free and paid competitive intelligence tools to help you mine top-ranking SERP results for winning content ideas.
 The discovery feature lets you look at the most shared content online so that you can pinpoint trends and identify content with high viral potential.

 You can also search Quora, Reddit, Amazon, and other forum/Q&A sites for the questions your customers ask the most, allowing you to create in-demand and relevant content.